CMPUT301F25dangle/dangle-lotto/README.md

 Welcome to Team Dangle's Lotto Project.
 Please refer to our [wiki](https://github.com/CMPUT301F25dangle/dangle-lotto/wiki) for up to date project documentation and deliverables.
+You can find the scrum board [here](https://github.com/orgs/CMPUT301F25dangle/projects/1).